 Each product should contain a product summary, overview or short description.
 This information is best provided as high up on the page (“above the fold”) as possible.
 Additional information such as features, specifications, etc. should be secondary.

 If specific pricing information cannot be added to the page you should include price ranges or “starting at” pricing.

-If you sell products to international destinations include pricing information in different currencies.
+If you sell products to international destinations, include pricing information in different currencies.
 If you support a wide range of international destinations, provide a link to a currency conversion site allowing your shoppers to make the conversions easily on their own.

 Add additional alternate images whenever possible.
 Enhanced image views such as larger pictures, zoomed in and multi-angle views and even video can provide additional benefit to shoppers.
 This benefit enhances trust in the products shown.

 The role of your product page is to inform and sell.
 It needs to do both.
-The better informed shoppers are, the more likely they will be not only to purchase from you but to make the right purchase.
+The better informed shoppers are, the more likely they will be to not only purchase from you but to make the right purchase.
 A sale that later turns into a headache due to lack of information is a profit loss.
-On the other hand, giving visitors the information they need will steer them to the right product and help them make an informed purchase that creates profit not just from one sale, but repeat purchases for years to come.
+On the other hand, giving visitors the information they need will steer them to the right product and help them make an informed purchase that creates profit not just from one sale, but from repeat purchases for years to come.